 I realize some people won’t want to install or get to know a new browser.
 You might be more comfortable with the closed-source browsers from the Big Tech names.
 If that’s the case for you, let’s use the concept of compartmentalization to our advantage.

-While this is not the most secure route to take, using a separate browser separates your primary browsing activity and digital life from your sensitive financial world.
+While this is not the most secure route, using a separate browser separates your primary browsing activity and digital life from your sensitive financial world.

 For those that are serious about protecting their online financial accounts, the next section is for you.
 We’ll go over some free options that elevate your security above choosing which browser to use for online banking.